I am interested in scuba diving, Dungeons & Dragons, video games, and music.

 The next step to making your character is to change their appearance.
 Though you can leave it just the way the default comes up, you can make minor adjustments to make it your own.

-The nice thing about changing the appearance is your really making a your own unique character.
+The nice thing about changing the appearance is you're really making your own unique character.
 Though this is all just for looks and doesn't benefit your character in any way, you don't want to look just like every other character.

 You can change things from the shape of your head, the color of your eyes and hair, to the tattoos and scars you might have.
 Maybe you prefer to be tall or short, skin or fat.
 It's all up to you when you change the appearance of your character.